JSpeedie/G2ME-legacy/README.md

 the number of non-RD adjustment entries that player has.
 The purpose of this is to try to get a grasp of how much data the system has on the player.
-If this flag outputs a higher number for one player than another it does not necessarily mean that it has more data on the one with the higher number, however.
+If this flag outputs a higher number for one player than another it does not necessarily mean that it has more accurate data on the one with the higher number, however.

 ### The 'C' flag